mau-arrieta/Doc-Anonymizer/README.md

 The dataset used for the word-box detection task is the [DocBank dataset](https://doc-analysis.github.io/docbank-page/).
 It was originally designed for textual and document layout tasks, and the version used for this project consists of 500K document pages, along with their corresponging annotations.

+We divided the dataset in two folders: [images](https://drive.google.com/drive/folders/1KascU0IH0U67noNYOJY9I07SzHiqrVcb?usp=sharing) and [transformed labels](https://drive.google.com/drive/folders/1M1L00t8I-NPWtwWi1g4bBxqBorU9tTAL?usp=sharing).
+Inside each folder there is a subfolder that determines the segmentation on train, validation and test.

+NOTE: If the intention is to simulate the training done by the team, we encourage to download a copy on your drive (under the My Drive folder of Google Drive) and modifying the relative paths used to obtain the data from the dataset to the one desired.

 Annotations are based on 12 labels, which correspond to each area of the document layout:

 ![Alt text](https://github.com/mau-arrieta/Doc-Anonymizer/blob/main/doc-images/docbankLayout.png)